Version0.9

 No technical knowledge is required from producers or sales agencies.
 The disclosure is a paper declaration, the same kind producers already make for music clearances, location releases, and archive footage rights.

 The producer completes an HPF AI Disclosure Form: three tick-boxes, a line for listing any AI tools used, and a signature.
-A sample form is available to download.
+A sample form is available to view and print.
 You don’t have to use that form: any document with the classification, production details, and a signature works.
 The form below shows the minimum structure.

 HPF AI Disclosure Form · Illustrative structure only